 Explore a Swazi Village

-Right at the entrance you’ll be greeted by the ‘Chief’ who’ll explain the unique traditions and customs, show you around the village and let you explore a house from the inside.
-It’s super interesting to learn about Swazi heritage and way of life.
-Despite being a cultural thing, set up for tourists – it was fabulous!
+Right at the entrance, you’ll be greeted by the ‘Chief’ who’ll explain the unique traditions and customs, show you around the village and let you explore a house from the inside.
+It’s super interesting to learn about the Swazi heritage and way of life.
+Despite being a cultural thing, set up for tourists, it was fabulous!

 Watch a Swazi Dance Performance